You may wish to see an introductory page to this section with a map first.

 that it was impossible to preserve a footing on the smooth

 surface sloping at an angle of 45°.
 After descending about

 fifty steps, contrary to the advice of my guide, who talked

 about Sheitan (Devil), it was with difficulty that I effected my

 A couple of ruined towers are the only remains of the fortifications built by the Ottomans who added the town to their possessions in 1399.
 Turhal is a modern town which has expanded in the plain, while only few people live in a string of houses around the hill.
 Its Ulu Camii (Great Mosque) was built in 1530, but it is not a large building and it does not have a typical Ottoman dome.

 (left) Seth Mustafa Efendi Camii and Turbesi; (right) Sey Sehabettin Turbesi

-(above) Zile Castle; (below) Caesar's words on the glass panels of bus shelters
+(above) Zile Castle; (below) Julius Caesar's words on the glass panels of bus shelters

 Zile Castle: (left) entrance and minaret of a ruined mosque; (right) column and capital of ancient Zile

 The remains of a small ancient theatre are visible to the east of the fortress hill, together with some rock tombs.
 Zile lost several old buildings in 1920 when supporters of Sharia (strict Islamic law) seized power in the town and attacked the barracks of the new Turkish Republic's army.
 As a result of the fight a great fire developed and it destroyed most of the old town and the trees which surrounded the fortress.